esmailFarag/log-analysis-pro/README.md

 3. ```cd /vagrant``` to change to your vagrant directory.
 4. ```psql -d news -f newsdata.sql``` to load the data and create the tables.
 5. ```python3 newsdata.py``` to run the reporting tool.
+6. Create view tables using the following command

 # View
 ``` sql